The project

 The field season starts with the arrival of the adult Godwits by the end of March or the beginning of April.
 After they arrive, the Godwits occupy territories on the flat-flooded meadows at the project areas V39 Dümmer and V18 Unterelbe.

 When they are breeding, we monitor their clutches closely and wait for the right moment to catch the birds.
-After we have caught an adult bird, we measure it and put colour rings on it.
+After we have caught an adult bird, we measure it and put an individual combination of colour rings on it.
 Then, the bird gets a very light GPS tag (“backpack”) with leg loops that are tailored to its body size.
 Juvenile Godwits will be tagged right before they can fly.
-Otherwise we would not be able to catch them anymore.

 With the movement data and the observed causes of death, we want to improve conservation measures for Black-tailed Godwits and other meadow birds along the entire East Atlantic Flyway.